What I treat - I look after patients with all of the following problems:

 My other special interest is in adult and paediatric facial injuries and I manage all aspects of this within the regions Major Trauma Centre at Addenbrooke's.
 In addition, I teach and run courses on this subject.

-I am happy to see patients with new and old facial injuries and those who have developed long term problems as a result of facial injuries.
+I am happy to see patients with recent and old facial injuries who have developed problems as a result.
+Please be aware that the private hospitals in Cambridge are not set up to accept patients with acute injuries.